acetato/ChatTCP/README.md

 # ChatTCP
-A simple chat server and a client to communicate with the former.
-Implemented in Java.
+Chat server and a client implemented in Java.

 ## Example